bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 ## An alternative way to install on Ubuntu (not recommended)

-1. On Ubuntu, you can also install `FEniCSx` using `apt` package manager.
-Albeit the installation process being simple and lightweight, `FEniCSx` version available via `apt` is often not the latest version.
+1. On Ubuntu, you can also install `FEniCSx` using the `apt` package manager.
+Albeit the installation process is simple and lightweight, the `FEniCSx` version available via `apt` is often not the latest version.
 So, I do not recommend installing this way.

     ```
     sudo add-apt-repository ppa:fenics-packages/fenics